beast-dev/doc/tutorials/hpm_tutorial/hierarchical_models.md

 First cmd-select all kappa parameters, and select 'Link parameters into a hierarchical model'.
 In the new Phylogenetic Hierarchical Model Setup window, enter a Unique Name (e.g. kappa), set the Normal Hyperprior Stdev to 5.0 and the Gamma Hyperprior Shape and Scale to 0.01 and 100.0 respectively and click OK:

+{% include image.html file="kappaHPM.png" prefix="tutorials/hpm_tutorial/" width="90%" alt="hpm for kappa parameters" caption="" %}

+This operation can be repeated for the 'alpha' parameters with the same hyperprior settings and 'alpha' as Unique Name.

 ## References